-Java becoming one of the names of coffee alludes to the iconic drink’s road into prominence in our civilization.
+Why is coffee called Java?
+Java is becoming one of the names of coffee, alluding to the iconic drink’s rise to prominence in our civilization.

 Historians believe that coffee was planted and cultivated by Ethiopians sometime during 850.

 After some time, coffee planting and consumption expanded worldwide, primarily due to Dutch traders.

 However, these facts do not explain why coffee is called Java.

 Let’s find out how coffee got this name and other related topics.